phonon/minecraft-xc/docs/architecture.md

 Vehicle is created from a set of vehicle elements and a description of the element tree hierarchy.

-During vehicle creation, the elements are topologically sorted.
+During vehicle creation, the elements are depth sorted.
 This makes it easier if we need to update elements in sorted parent-child order.

+In the element config, we give each element a string "name".
+We can then specify an element's parent inside the config using the string names.
+The parent/child tree hierarchy are formed by element's `parent` and `children` fields, which are set after elements are all created.
+We can then traverse the element trees and form a depth-sorted elements list for the vehicle.

 # Components Storage